 Should you just skip the Sistine Chapel?

-It would be sacrilegious to suggest skipping the Sistine Chapel if you’re in Rome, but this is a city with so much to see, and often while having a vastly better time.
+It would be sacrilegious to suggest skipping the Sistine Chapel if you’re in Rome, but this is a city with so much to see for a solo traveller, and often while having a vastly better time.
 The next day, for example, I walked around the gargantuan Baths of Caracalla, awestruck by how the Roman Empire went full-on when it came to leisure centres, and I had it pretty much to myself.
+I adored the Pantheon, I found the Capuchin Crypt gruesomely fascinating and I found Julius Caesar’s assassination site fascinating.

 There are also scores of churches and basilicas swathed in top tier art and decoration.
 Most don’t get very busy unless there’s a special event.